htcondor/htcondor/docs/users-manual/when-job-wont-run.rst

      007 (781.000.000) 2022-01-30 15:15:38 Shadow exception!
      ...

-Then this is the problem that, and you'll need to figure out why.
+Then this flapping is the problem, and you'll need to figure out why.
 Perhaps a *condor_submit -i* interactive login, and trying to start the job by hand is useful, maybe you'll need to ask a system administrator.